jekil/awesome-hacking/_pages/index.rst

 --------

 - `BlackPhish <https://github.com/iinc0gnit0/BlackPhish>`_ - Super lightweight with many features and blazing fast speeds.
-- `Blackeye <https://github.com/thelinuxchoice/blackeye>`_ - The most complete Phishing Tool, with 32 templates +1 customizable.
 - `CredSniper <https://github.com/ustayready/CredSniper>`_ - A phishing framework written with the Python micro-framework Flask and Jinja2 templating which supports capturing 2FA tokens.
 - `FiercePhish <https://github.com/Raikia/FiercePhish>`_ - A full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more.
 - `GoPhish <https://github.com/gophish/gophish>`_ - Gophish is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.
-- `Lockphish <https://github.com/thelinuxchoice/lockphish>`_ - Lockphish it's the first tool for phishing attacks on the lock screen, designed to grab Windows credentials, Android PIN and iPhone Passcode using a https link.
 - `Modlishka <https://github.com/drk1wi/Modlishka>`_ - Reverse Proxy.
 Phishing NG.
 - `Muraena <https://github.com/muraenateam/muraena>`_ - An almost-transparent reverse proxy aimed at automating phishing and post-phishing activities.
 - `Phishing-frenzy <https://github.com/pentestgeek/phishing-frenzy>`_ - Ruby on Rails Phishing Framework.